 Regulation in Competitive Energy Markets

-Our intimate involvement in the energy markets in New England in particular, including our central role in wholesale and retail restructuring, provides us with a depth and breadth of industry understanding that we can use to benefit our clients.
+Our intimate involvement in the energy markets in New England, in particular, including our central role in wholesale and retail restructuring, provides us with a depth and breadth of industry understanding that we can use to benefit our clients.
 We have been involved in the competitive wholesale energy market since its inception and thus can effectively assist our clients in anticipating the impacts of market changes or regulations on their energy businesses.
-We understand the inner workings of the relevant state public utility commissions because we have been involved in helping them shape regulations and enabling legislation.
+We understand the inner workings of the relevant state public utility commissions because we have been involved for decades in helping them shape regulations and enabling legislation.
 In addition to our work in New England, we also have represented clients in proceedings before federal regulators and state public utility commissions throughout the country.

 At the state regulatory level, we have helped define restructured retail markets, drafted restructuring legislation and participated in hearings to quantify stranded costs, assisted in divestiture of nuclear assets and competitive businesses (including competitive generating assets and wholesale and retail marketing and energy services businesses), and supported the establishment of standard offer/default service and unbundled rates.